WishCore/wish-c99/README.md

 wish/wish_io.c).
 The implemenatation currently only supports one Wish connection.
 No "incoming" Wish connections are accepted by this node.

-Overall, this software shows that Wish/Mist can clearly be implemeted on microcontroller platforms offering just some 30 kilobytes of RAM and ca. 250 kB Flash memory.
+Overall, this software shows that Wish can be implemeted on microcontroller platforms offering just some 30 kilobytes of RAM and ca. 250 kB Flash memory.